manuel-brandt/blogtec-link-center/README.md

 Checkout and order management are handled exclusively in WooCommerce.

-Marketplace handles discovery and cart building only.
+Link Center handles discovery and cart building only.

 ---